neok/oioi-documentation/docs/calls/user_add_creditcard.rst

 200 OK
   Request was processed successfully
 400 Invalid
-   Credit card can not be added
+   Credit card cannot be added
 401 Unauthorized
    The token, username or identifier type were incorrect 500 Internal Server Error